Credit for Prior and Alternative Learning (CPAL)

 For Questions Contact: Office of the Registrar | 651.690.6531

-Prior learning assessments provide the documentation by which students may earn college credit for college-level, non-technical learning that was acquired outside of a regionally accredited college or university.
-Depending on how the learning was acquired, it must be verified in one of three ways: a nationally recognized evaluation service (ACE, NCCRS or WES), a nationally recognized examination, or completion of a portfolio through the Council for Adult and Experiential Learning (CAEL).
+Prior learning assessments (PLA) provide the documentation by which students may earn college credit for college-level, non-technical learning that was acquired outside of a regionally accredited college or university.
+Prior learning must be verified with completion of a nationally recognized examination or portfolio.

 To be accepted, transfer recommended credit must be college level, cannot be vocational-technical, must apply to the University's program requirements, and must earn a passing grade.